aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/setup.rst

 -  If not already present, create a ``.ssh`` directory in your home (``mkdir ~/.ssh``), and set its permissions: ``chmod 700 ~/.ssh``
 -  Copy the two keys ``aiida_tutorial_NUM`` and ``aiida_tutorial_NUM.pub``
    in the ``~/.ssh`` directory
 -  Set the correct permissions on the private key:
    ``chmod 600 ~/.ssh/aiida_tutorial_NUM``.
 You can check check with ``ls -l`` that the permissions of this file are now ``-rw-------``.

-After that ssh key is in place, you can go two routes, the first through an ssh configuration file specific to the IP address you are going to connect, or, using a command in your shell with several configuration options.

-If you prefer the configuration route, first you want to add the following code block to your ``~/.ssh/condfig`` file,
+After that ssh key is in place, you can go two routes, editing one configuration file, which is a nice trick to have up your sleve, or pasting a long command in your terminal, which is convenient.
+If you prefer the configuration route add the following block your ``~/.ssh/config`` file:

 .. code::

      Host aiidatutorial
-          Hostname 34.242.168.15
+         Hostname IP_ADDRESS
          User max
-          IdentityFile ~/.ssh/aiida-tutorial-max.pem
+         IdentityFile ~/.ssh/aiida_tutorial_NUM
          ForwardX11 yes
          ForwardX11Trusted yes
          LocalForward 8888 localhost:8888

-Remember to update the ``Hostname`` IP address, for the one you received, after adding this configuration you can connect to the server using,
+Afterwards you can connect to the server using this simple command:

 .. code:: console

      ssh aiidatutorial

-All the options (user, x11 forwarding, etc) will be implied from this configuration file using that simple command.

-If you instead prefer to use a copy-paste ready command, you can skip the configuration block and instead use the following command straight into your
+If you prefer to use the copy-paste ready command, skip the configuration block and use the following command:
-console:

 .. code:: console

      ssh \
          -i ~/.ssh/aiida-tutorial-max.pem \
          -L 8888:localhost:8888 \
          -X -C \
-          max@34.242.168.15

-replacing the IP address in the last portion of the command by your own.

-x11 forwarding allows you to run graphical programs such as ``xmgrace`` or ``gnuplot`` on the virtual machine, with SSH *forwarding* the graphical output to your computer (can be slow).
+         max@IP_ADDRESS

+replacingthe IP address (``IP_ADDRESS``) and the ``NUM`` in either option by the one you received.

 .. note::

-   On MacOS you may need to install `XQuartz <https://xquartz.macosforge.org/landing/>`_ in order to use X-forwarding.
+   On MacOS you need to install `XQuartz <https://xquartz.macosforge.org/landing/>`_ in order to use X-forwarding.

 Windows